tilde-nlp/neasqc_wp6_qnlp_rc/README.md

 * -f : the path to the training dataset (in the case of the **standard version**) or to the dataset containing the training and validation data (in the case of the **cross-validation version**).
 * -v : the path to the test dataset.

 Below we give an example on how to run both versions of Beta 2 from the command line.
-Make sure your Python environment is active and that you run this from the root of the repo (the *neasqc_wp61* directory).
+Make sure your Python environment is active and that you run this from the the *neasqc_wp61* directory.

 **Standard Version**
 ```